Vance Hartke

 Rupert Vance Hartke (May 31, 1919 – July 27, 2003) was an American politician who served as a Democratic United States Senator from Indiana from 1959 until 1977.
-Hartke won election to the Senate after serving as the mayor of Evansville, Indiana.
+Hartke was elected to the Senate after serving as the mayor of Evansville, Indiana.
 In the Senate, he supported the Great Society and became a prominent opponent of the Vietnam War.
 Hartke ran for president in the 1972 Democratic primaries but withdrew after the first set of primaries.
-He left the Senate after being defeated in his 1976 re-election campaign by Richard Lugar.
+He left the Senate after losing his 1976 reelection campaign to Richard Lugar.

 Early life, education, military service

 Hartke was born on May 31, 1919, in Stendal, Indiana, the son of Ida Mary (Egbert), an organist, and Hugo Leonard Hartke, a teacher.
 His paternal grandparents were German, as were all of his maternal great-grandparents.
 He attended public schools in Stendal.
-He graduated from Evansville College (now the University of Evansville) in 1940, and from 1942 until 1946 Hartke served in the United States Navy and United States Coast Guard, rising from seaman to lieutenant.
+He graduated from Evansville College (now the University of Evansville) in 1940, and served in the United States Navy and United States Coast Guard from 1942 to 1946, rising from seaman to lieutenant.
 Hartke graduated from the Indiana University Maurer School of Law in 1948.

 Legal and political career

 After joining the Indiana State Bar in 1948, Hartke began practicing law in Evansville.
-He also worked as deputy prosecuting attorney of Vanderburgh County (1950–1951) and Mayor of Evansville (1956–1958) and integrated the city swimming pools before being elected to the United States Senate in 1958 and reelected in 1964 and 1970 (1959–1977).
+He also worked as deputy prosecuting attorney of Vanderburgh County (1950–1951) and mayor of Evansville (1956–1958), integrating the city swimming pools, before being elected to the United States Senate in 1958 and reelected in 1964 and 1970.